Do you want a side gig that requires some upfront work, but then works for you on autopilot? If so, this post is for

 Today we’ll be going over the 3 step process of how I’m able to make money on Pinterest.
 So grab a drink of your choice and make yourself comfortable!

 It was back in December that I really got into Pinterest.
 I was pretty much obsessed and spent most of my time learning how to use pin schedulers and taking free + paid courses.
 One of my favorite to date is McKinzie Bean’s course Pin to Profits: Affiliate Marketing.
-McKinzie was able to start earning over $1,000 within her first six months of posting affiliate links of Pinterest and shares some great advice on what kind of boards to create to make more sales, and how to set up your profile to increase sales.
+McKinzie was able to start earning over $1,000 within her first six months of posting affiliate links on Pinterest and shares some great advice on what kind of boards to create for more sales, and how to set up your profile to increase sales.
 If you’re thinking of enrolling in the course, be sure to use the discount code PINPRIMER for $10 off!

 This post contains affiliate links, but rest assured I only recommend products I believe in.
 If you make a purchase from a link within this post, I’ll receive a small commission at no extra cost to you.
 Thank you for supporting the blog!

 Before I jump into the steps, I do want to mention something that popped in my head.
 Some people recommend writing about affiliate products and your experience with them on your blog as opposed to directly pinning them onto Pinterest.